wdi-sg/table-flip/README.md

 # table-flip

+(╯ರ ~ ರ）╯︵ ┻━┻

 Create a game that guesses a secret word.

-For this first version of your game, the secret word will be "banana".
+For this first version of your game, the secret word will be "cat".

-(╯ರ ~ ರ）╯︵ ┻━┻
+You should simply make this an array of letters: `var secretWord = ['c','a','t'];`

 Each time the user guesses wrong, another character of the table flip is added to the running total.

+When the whole figure is completed then the user loses.

+===

 If you don't know how to get started, here is a sugessted function template: